djspoons/essays/filters-part1/filters-part1.base.md

     (Where $Y$, $H$, and $X$ are the DFTs of $y$, $h$, and $x$, respectively.)

 Covering these properly is more than I can do in a short piece like this, so I highly recommend [Brian McFee's Digital Signals Theory](https://brianmcfee.net/dstbook-site/content/intro.html) which presents both of these in detail and with some wonderful interactive plots.
 It focuses on the discrete case, which is particularly helpful for me.
-I'm going do a short version which follows some of McFee's approach here.
+I'm going do a short version that follows some of McFee's approach here.

 Starting with the first claim: how does the DFT start with the waveform and find the right combination of sinusoids?
 Roughly, the DFT works by taking a set of pure sinusoids and computing how similar each sinusoid is to the original waveform.
 This similarity will indicate how much particular sinusoid contributes to the original waveform.